-DIS MSDL n all Disable the given MSDL card.
-All the configured ports should be in the disable state, otherwise the MSDL card can not be disabled. basic-25 DIS MSDL n ALL Disable all ports of the MSDL card, and then disable the MSDL card basic-25 DIS MSDL x (ALL)) Disable MSDL device.
+Disable MSDL device.

 When entered without the optional parameter, the disable MSDL command attempts to disable the MSDL card.
 Disabling the card via this command is permitted from either the Enabled (ENBL) state or the System Disabled (SYS DSBL) state.

 When attempted on an MSDL that does not have any ports enabled, this command will succeed.
 The only exception to this is when the disable card message needs to be sent to the card, and there is no buffer currently available for building the message (MSDL015 is output to the TTY).
 In this unusual situation, attempting the command again will most likely result in success.

 Application Overlays are not erased when the MSDL is disabled.

 If there are any ports that are still running in the MSDL card, the 'ALL' option must be used to force disable the active ports.
 As an alternative to this command, the craftsperson can use the commands provided by the applications to disable the ports (D-channels or AML) individually, and then use the 'DIS MSDL x' command.
-The command 'DIS MSDL x ALL' is not allowed if the active TTY (the terminal from which the command was entered) is supported on the MSDL card in question.
-Software disable the logical channel prior to disabling the physical DNUM port. basic-25 Disable the msdl auditing for the MSDL card.
-DIS MSDL n DBG Disable the debugger option for the MSDL card. basic-25 DIS MSDL n FCTL Disable the flow control for the MSDL card. basic-25

-DIS MSDL n MSGI Disable the outgoing message monitor option for the MSDL card. basic-25 DIS MSGI x Disable printing of messages on link x at input queue level.
-Disable output of incoming layer seven messages on AML x. csl-8 DIS MSGO x Disable printing of messages on link x at output queue level.
-Disable output of outgoing layer seven messages on AML x. csl-8 DIS PACI x Disable printing of input messages on link x at input buffer level. (disable output of incoming layer two messages on AML x) csl-8 DIS PACO x Disable printing of output messages on link x at output buffer level. (disable output of outgoing layer two messages on AML x) csl-8 DIS PPRT x Disable packet message print option on link x. apl-1 DIS PRNT Disable the print-bit of high-speed link data. apl-1 DIS SDI HIGH Disable the SDI port for high-speed link.
+supported on the MSDL card in question.
+Software disable the logical channel prior to disabling the physical DNUM port.
+DIS MSDL n AUDM basic-25 Disable the msdl auditing for the MSDL card.
+DIS MSDL n DBG Disable the debugger option for the MSDL card. basic-25 DIS MSDL n FCTL basic-25 Disable the flow control for the MSDL card.
+DIS MSDL n MSGL basic-25 Disable the outgoing message monitor option for the MSDL card.
+DIS MSGI x Disable printing of messages on link x at input gueue level. csl-8 Disable output of incoming layer seven messages on AML x.
+DIS MSGO x Disable printing of messages on link x at output queue level. csl-8 Disable output of outgoing layer seven messages on AML x.
+DIS PACI x Disable printing of input messages on link x at input buffer csl-8 level. (disable output of incoming layer two messages on AML x) DIS PACO x Disable printing of output messages on link x at output buffer csl-8 level. (disable output of outgoing layer two messages on AML x) DIS PPRT x Disable packet message print option on link x. apl-1 DIS PRNT Disable the print-bit of high-speed link data. apl-1 DIS SDI HIGH Disable the SDI port for high-speed link.
 Ink-2 DIS SDI LOW Disable the SDI port for low-speed link.
-Ink-2 DIS STA x Disable the STA application. sta-19 This command disables the application, the administration port, and any other additional ports.
-The associated ports must be disabled before using this command. $x =$ the logical ID number identifying the STA application.
-DIS UPRT x Disable unpacket message print on AUX link x. apl-1 DIS VMBA <vsid></vsid> Disable the Voice Mailbox Administration application.
-This command is used to disable the Voice Mailbox Application.
-Enter the command in the following format: vmba-19
+Ink-2 sta-19